For best experience please turn on javascript and use a modern browser!

 Projects

-In somatic cells, the identity of a cell is often denoted by broad linear distributions of H3K4me3 and H3K79me2 histone marks at the promoter region.
+In somatic cells, the identity of a cell is often denoted by broad linear distributions of H3K4me3 and H3K79me2 histone marks at the promoter region of cell identity genes.
 In contrast, essential (housekeeping) genes lack such patterns.
 These domains correspond to a high level of transcriptional consistency in the underlying genes, characterized by frequent bursts of transcription and a reduced degree of pausing by the transcription machinery near the promoter.

 Recent studies highlight the significance of H3K79me2 as an epigenetic safeguard against the loss of cell identity.
 For terminally differentiated somatic cells, maintaining this epigenetic mark is crucial for preserving their specific cellular identity.
 Interestingly, inhibiting the enzyme responsible for H3K79me2 (DOT1L) has been shown to enhance the reprogramming efficiency of inducible pluripotent stem cells.
 Additionally, it contributes to the acquisition of stemness in cancer cells, a hallmark of cancer.